✦ Discern the Spirit ✦

 The Foundation: Stewardship

 The Bible's foundational teaching on money is that it all belongs to God.
 Deuteronomy 8:17-18: "You may say to yourself, 'My power and the strength of my hands have produced this wealth for me.'
 But remember the Lord your God, for it is he who gives you the ability to produce wealth."
 Christians are not owners of their money — they are managers of God's resources.
-This changes everything about how money decisions are made.
+The parable of the talents (Matthew 25:14-30) depicts a master who expects his resources to be used well.
+Christians are expected to steward money actively and wisely.

 The Love of Money Warning

-1 Timothy 6:10 is one of the most misquoted verses in Scripture: "For the love of money is a root of all kinds of evil."
-The text does not say money is the root of evil — it says the love of money (desiring money as an end in itself) is.
-This distinction matters.
+1 Timothy 6:10 is one of the most misquoted verses: "For the love of money is a root of all kinds of evil."
+Money itself is not the root of evil — the love of money (desiring it as an end in itself) is.
 Having money is not sinful.
-Pursuing wealth as your primary goal, finding your security in money, or being controlled by desire for more — these are the concerns.
+Pursuing wealth as your primary goal, finding security in money, or being controlled by desire for more — these are the concerns.
+Hebrews 13:5: "Keep your lives free from the love of money and be content with what you have."

 Generosity as Spiritual Discipline

-2 Corinthians 9:6-7: "Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.
+2 Corinthians 9:6-7: "Whoever sows generously will also reap generously.
 Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver."
-Generous giving is not optional Christian behavior — it is a spiritual discipline that forms the heart away from money-love and toward trust in God.
+Generous giving is not optional — it is a spiritual discipline forming the heart away from money-love toward trust in God.
+Crown Financial Ministries offers excellent biblical money management resources.
+See also our guides on tithing and gambling.

 Frequently Asked Questions